AdobeDocs/learning-manager.en/help/migrated/authors/feature-summary/content-composer/configure-alm-publish-settings.md

 ---
-description: Learn how to connect Content Composer to Adobe Learning Manager, configure publishing details, and deploy your finished course directly to the ALM Content Library as a module, without a manual SCORM export.
+description: Learn how to connect Content Composer to Adobe Learning Manager, configure publishing details, and deploy your course to the ALM Content Library.
 jcr-language: en_us
 title: Connect and publish to Adobe Learning Manager
 ---